HuttunenBe/Huttunenbe/README.md

 💡 I love problem solving, tackling new challenges and building things from scratch.
 🚀 I believe sharing knowledge and helping others is the key to success.

 🌸 What I've learned so far: Javascript, CSS and HTMl.

-🐍 🌸 Currently learning React, PHP and Python.
+🐍 What I'm currently learning React, PHP and Python.